 (BUCKLEY, RAND, KIRK, and STRAUSS – continued)

 Like Kirk, Strauss believed that Western Civilization was facing a great moral crisis.
-He wrote of the West "having become uncertain of its purpose."
+He wrote of the West as if it was or should be something other than a variety of conflicting attitudes and ideas.
+He wrote of the West as "having become uncertain of its purpose."
 However much the West may have declined, he claimed, it would "go down in honor if it was certain of its purpose."

 The American Conservative Movement: the philosophical founders, by John P West, Regnery Books, 1986

 The Conservative Intellectual Movement in America Since 1945 [to around 1973], by George H. Nash, third edition, 2006

 Copyright © 2000-2015 by Frank E. Smitha.
 All rights reserved.